The 10 scariest and most abandoned places to visit in France

 • History : Founded in the 12th century, it was abandoned after the French Revolution.

-• Atmosphere : Ruins and stories of ghosts make this a terrifying place to explore.
+• Atmosphere : The ruins and ghost stories make this a terrifying place to explore.

 • History : Built in 1817, it was abandoned in 1980.

-• Atmosphere : The site's graffiti, debris and isolation add to its eerie atmosphere.
+• Atmosphere : The graffiti, debris, and isolation of the site add to its unsettling atmosphere.

 8. The Priory of Commagny (Nièvre)